Growing crops like fruits, vegetables, cereals, pulses, etc., by yourself is a great boost to your health. This is where

 It emerged as the frontier of a burgeoning trend in local food and community resiliency.
 Vegetables from the city are finding their way into food carts, menus.

-The urban farming trend is not being ignored by local governments, as many municipalities are starting to incorporate policy for more local food systems into their planning processes.
-Support for initiatives associated with food systems is showing up in Official Community Plans, Agriculture Plans, park and neighborhood designs, and food strategies.
+The urban farming trend is not being ignored by local governments, as many municipalities are starting to incorporate more local food systems policy into their planning processes.
+Support for food systems initiatives shows up in Official Community Plans, Agriculture Plans, park and neighborhood designs, and food strategies.

 Importance of urban farming:

 The contribution to food security and healthy nutrition is the most important aspect of city farming.
 Food production in cities is rising due to inadequate and irregular access to food and lack of purchasing power by the urban poor people.

 Clean and green environment:

-City farming is part of the urban ecosystem that plays an important role in the management of the urban environmental system.
-Fast-growing cities of the world produce, on a daily basis, more organic solid waste and wastewater than stabilized urban areas and most of them face problems of their disposal, which is a costly affair.
+City farming is part of the urban ecosystem that plays an important role in managing the urban environmental system.
+Fast-growing cities of the world produce, daily, more organic solid waste and wastewater than stabilized urban areas.
+Most of them face problems of their disposal, which is a costly affair.

 City farming can effectively help solve such problems by turning urban waste into productive manures.
 Quality-compost is an important input that can fetch good prices in the local market.
-The use of compost can prevent or reduce the use of chemical fertilizers and help prevent contamination of groundwater.
+The use of compost can prevent or reduce the use of chemical fertilizers and help prevent groundwater contamination.

 In addition to this, initiatives in making city compost and vermicompost can effectively convert city-borne solid waste into environment-friendly manures and fertilizers, thereby keeping the city environment clean and green.
 City farmers can use wastewater for irrigating their kitchen gardens without depending on potable drinking water available for family consumption.